rwinch/spring-framework-wiki/Backporting.md

 * `master` and `3.0.6` have only one commit in common: `[master~32] SPR-7667`
 * `3.0.6` contains one commit not present on master: `Spring 3.0.5`
 * `master` contains roughly 30 commits not present on `3.0.6`

+## Step three: Apply selected commits to the backport branch

 Our job is now to determine which of these commits should be applied to 3.0.6.
 For example, it's likely that `[master~25] SPR-7695` is a fix that should be backported.